GIVEAWAY NOW CLOSED

-1. For your main entry, Leave a comment and tell me who normally does the taxes in your household !
-That’s it!
+For your main entry, Leave a comment and tell me why you’d love to win this.
+That’s it.

-You can earn one extra entry for each of the following (only one entry for each ):
+You can earn one (1) extra entry for each of the following:

-2. Comment on a Non-Giveaway post (tell me which one)
+2. Leave a comment on any non-giveaway post (tell me which one)

 3. Subscribe to A Frugal Friend via email or in a reader

-Giveaway ends at midnight (central time) on Saturday, March 12th, 2011!
+Giveaway ends at midnight (central time) on Wednesday, December 28th, 2011!
 Valid for US residents and addresses only.
+No purchase necessary to enter.
+Winner will be randomly selected.
 I’ll announce (and contact by email) the winner on this post and the winner will have 2 days to get back to me for delivery details.
 Limit one set of entries per household.